monero-project/monero-site/resources/developer-guides/daemon-rpc.md

   * *send_idle_time* - unsigned int
   * *state* - string
   * *support_flags* - unsigned int
+* *status* - string; General RPC error code.
+"OK" means everything looks good.
+* *untrusted* - boolean; States if the result is obtained using the bootstrap mode, and is therefore not trusted (`true`), or when the daemon is fully synced and thus handles the RPC locally (`false`)

 Following is an example of `get_connections` and it's return: